vastdb-pastdb/pastdb/README.md

 ## PastDB scripts and associated data

-Code associated with the PastDB publication (Martin et al, 2020).
+Code and data associated with the PastDB web and publication (Martin et al, 2020).
+For any further enquires, please feel free to contact Manuel Irimia (mirimia@gmail.com) and/or Guiomar Martin (guiomarm@igc.gulbenkian.pt)

 ------